 Sarah Stein Greenberg: Yeah, I think that’s right.
 And I think the learning also is useful to a company or a team, not just in this particular project, but then going forward.
 So, if you think about, am I optimizing for learning, what am I really doing to make sure we come out of this project, having a great outcome, but also like setting the team up for success in the future.
 That’s the exact right mindset.
 That’s the learning mindset that you want to cultivate.

 Brian Ardinger: So, as you’re out in Silicon Valley at Stanford.
 So, technology is obviously a core component of the whole region.
 How do you see technology changing the way we design and some of the new trends that you’re seeing out there?

 Sarah Stein Greenberg: One thing we’ve all gone through in the past 18 months is much more remote collaboration, particularly for many people in the world of design than we have experienced before.
 And I think that that’s been certainly a challenge, but it’s also provided a lot of new opportunities to design new types of interactions, new types of practices.

 So, there are increasingly ways to be testing at scale through online platforms that we maybe haven’t used in the past.
-Personally, still think that has to be complemented by the kind of depth human, you know, more individual, small qualitative research approaches.
+Personally, still think that has to complement the kind of depth human, you know, more individual, small qualitative research approaches.
 I think a blend is really useful.

-It’s challenged all of our teams in terms of how do you build trust?
+It’s challenging all of our teams in terms of how you build trust.
 How do you build resilience?
 How do you build the kind of collaboration that we’re talking about be necessary when you’re not, it’s easy to have less empathy for your team members when you’re not seeing them every day?